First Finish for ’15!

 Could these creatures BE any more adorable?
 And sea turtles!

-(I might have found just a few other fabrics to take home too.
-And Melanie, I would love to discuss that with you, but my husband reads my blog.)
+(I might have found just a few other fabrics to take home too.)

-For this kind of quick quilt, I lay out the whole backing and batting, and then start the top with a panel of the “feature” fabric in the middle.
-I lay a border strip on one edge of the panel and sew through all the layers, and then just rotate around the central panel with strip after strip, all the way out to the edges.
+For this kind of quick quilt, I lay out the whole backing and batting, and then start the top with a panel of the “feature” fabric placed in the middle.
+Then I use the “stitch and flip” method — I put a border strip upside-down along one edge of the panel (so the right sides are together) and sew through all the layers.
+Then I flip that strip out and press, and continue around the central panel in the same way with strip after strip, all the way out to the edges.
 This makes one giant log cabin block.
 I use thin strips, fat strips, and sometimes big chunks of pieced blocks.

 We have had two months of dreary gray weather, so it was fun to work with these bright colors.
 I hope they brighten the waiting period for the new mom, too!